yochaigal/cairn/resources/third-party-links.md

 ## Dreaming Dragonslayer

-Sam is the author of Skorne and Adventure Hour, and writes on Into The Odd (and its variants), playing with chidlren, and foreground growth.
+Sam is the author of Skorne and Adventure Hour, and writes on Into The Odd (and its variants), playing with children, and foreground growth.

 - [Advantage & Impact](https://dreamingdragonslayer.wordpress.com/2020/03/28/advantage-and-impact/)
 - [Diegetic Advancement Triggers](https://dreamingdragonslayer.wordpress.com/2020/06/13/diegetic-advancement-triggers/)